timothyvarghese/AbstractSeries/README.md

               Sum of first three twin primes= 3 + 5+ 11= 19
               Sum of first four Fibonacci numbers= 1 + 2 + 3 + 5= 11

+ ADDING FUNCTIONALITY: There are comments in the code to indicate where to add new special numbers and where to add new Transformations which should make this code easy to extend.

 HISTORY OF COMMITS: